taraxmeyer/data-science/Getting-Cleaning-Data-Project/README.md

 # GETTING AND CLEANING DATA COURSE PROJECT

-###This is the course project for the Getting and Cleaning Data Coursera course.
+#### This is the course project for the Getting and Cleaning Data Coursera course.

+The purpose of this project is to demonstrate the ability to collect, work with, and clean a data set.
+The goal is to prepare tidy data that can be used for later analysis.

 The run_analysis.R script performs: